qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

    Auxiliary Fields

 There are now ``19`` fields have been automatically created and configured for labeling.
 For example, the ``FontStyle`` auxiliary field type is a ``String`` and is named ``labeling_fontstyle`` in the underlying SQLite database.
-Moreover, we observe that there's ``1`` entity which is currently using these auxiliary fields (according to the current example).
+There is also ``1`` entity which is currently using these auxiliary fields.

-Notice that the icon |dataDefineOn| is displayed in the :guilabel:`Labels` properties tab indicating that the data-defined override options are set correctly:
+Notice that the icon |dataDefineOn| is displayed in the :guilabel:`Labels` properties tab indicating that the data-defined override options are set
+correctly:

 .. figure:: img/auxiliary_storage_dd.png
    :align: center